 These and many more deep gameplay mechanics are packed into a simple and intuitive GUI that aims to ease the game experience for the player without overwhelming with complex statistics.

 Different AI Commanders and the dynamic multi-day battle will provide countless ways to enjoy the Battle of Gettysburg every time you replay it.
 The replayability increases with additional custom battles.
 As you fight the Multi-Day Battle of Gettysburg, you can unlock dozens of speculative scenarios that you may play afterwards for quick battles, either randomized or with full unit strength and default army deployments.

 The game currently offers 18 maps for 1vs1 matches and is continuously improved according to user feedback.

-The game was redesigned from the ground up to provide good usability and playability on tablets.
+The game was redesigned from the ground up to provide good usability and playability on tablets and smartphones.
 The dynamic campaign is replaced by 10 special missions for each side.
 The user interface is enhanced and more adequate for handheld devices.
-The tactical combat and its features were tuned only slightly in order to experience an alternative level of strategic depth and challenge on iPad.
+The tactical combat and its features were tuned only slightly in order to experience an alternative level of strategic depth and challenge on iPad and iPhone.
 Multiplayer is not available.

 Ultimate General: Gettysburg was developed by Game Labs and designed by Nick Thomadis, known for his successful and popular “DarthMod” series.